Settings

 Client ID

 The ID you got when registering the App.
-It usually starts with app_.
+For Mollie, the string starts with app_.
+And for Stripe this is ca_.

 Client secret